MDBAuth/EWR_tool/README.md

 [![PyPI](https://img.shields.io/pypi/v/py-ewr)](https://pypi.org/project/py-ewr/)
 [![DOI](https://zenodo.org/badge/342122359.svg)](https://zenodo.org/badge/latestdoi/342122359)

-### **ewr tool version 2.3.9 README**
+### **ewr tool version 2.4.0 README**

 ### **Notes on recent version updates**

+#### Documentation
+- Working version of the EWR User Guide has been added

 #### EWR handling and outputs
 - Adding handling for cases where there are single MDBA bigmod site IDs mapping to multiple different gauges
 - New EWRs: New Qld EWRs - SF_FD and BF_FD used to look into the FD EWRs in closer detail.
 - Adding state and Surface Water SDL (SWSDL) to py-ewr output tables
 - Including metadata report (this is still being ironed out and tested)
 - New handling capabilities for FIRM model formated files

 #### Model metadata
 - Added new FIRM ID file mapping FIRM ID to gauge number.